WSRB Fire Protection Rating

 The Washington Surveying and Rating Bureau (WSRB) inspects and evaluates the fire protection capabilities of cities, counties, and municipal fire districts.

 WSRB evaluates the effort a community has made to provide fire protection services to citizens and property owners.
-Ratings range from class 1 to 10, with class 1 representing superior property fire protection, and is determined based on four major factors:
+Ratings range from class 1 to 10, with class 1 indicating exemplary fire protection and class 10 representing inadequate or non-existent fire protection and is determined based on four major factors: